int-brain-lab/iblenv/README.md

 ## Update environment

-In a terminal, navigate to the directory in which you cloned iblenv and type:
+In a terminal, navigate to the directory in which you cloned iblenv (typically `int-brain-lab/iblenv`) and type:

 ` conda env update --file iblenv.yaml --prune`